julielerudulier/Projects/Music Recommendation System/README.md

 ## Music Recommendation System

 This project was my final project for the Data Analyst Certificate I obtained from L'école des **Mines Paris PSL** in August 2023.
-It was **my first coding project** ever!
+It was **my FIRST coding project ever!!**

 The substance of the project relies on Machine Learning and unsupervised learning algorithms, but the first half of the project was really based on data analysis and cleansing.